-I am a Paralegal in the Criminal Department, specialising in Appeals.
+I am a Solicitor in the Criminal Department, specialising in Appeals.
 Since being involved in my Universities Innocence Project in 2012, I quickly developed an interest for working on Miscarriages of Justice.

 At the University of Sheffield, I was elected as the President of the newly formed ‘Miscarriages of Justice Awareness Society,’ which aimed to raise awareness of wrongful convictions.
 I also held the position of Amicus student representative; a charity which supports those on death row in America, believing the death penalty is disproportionately imposed.
 I graduated with a first class degree, and won a share in an award, recognising my efforts with miscarriages of justice.

 Since starting at Jordans, I have assisted with Crown Court Cases and have experience with cases of a historical nature.

 I also have experience working in the probate department, including Wills, Lasting Powers of Attorney and Court of Protection.